aridjayarecipes/cutesrecipes.web.app/content/post/2413-recipe-of-super-quick-homemade-easy-banana-bread.md

 1. Prepare 1 pinch salt

 Here, we round up our favourite recipes, from sugar-free and healthy, to sticky toffee and chocolate chip.
 Banana bread is one of the easiest recipes you can learn.
-It is categorized as a &#34;quick bread&#34; meaning that it is leavened with chemical leavening instead of yeast.
+It is categorized as a "quick bread" meaning that it is leavened with chemical leavening instead of yeast.
 This means it is very quick and easy to.

 <!--inarticleads2-->